President and CEO

 Dr. Mack’s community and international relations work includes extensive travel throughout the Americas, Africa, the Middle East, the Balkans and South/Southeast Asia, teaching and lecturing on the topics of peace and conflict resolution, civic engagement, nonviolent social change and human development, as well as designing and carrying out comprehensive community building and development programs.

-In addition to holding degrees in business and theology from Oakwood University, Dr. Mack is a certified public account and has more than 30 years experience directing program, administration, and financial management systems and operations.
+In addition to holding degrees in business and theology from Oakwood University, Dr. Mack is a Certified Public Accountant and has more than 30 years experience directing program, administration, and financial management systems and operations.
 His is senior scholar at the Martin Luther King, Jr. Research and Institute, Stanford University.
-He has served as a senior advisor on domestic policy to Search for Common Ground and the Henry Hart Rice Fellow at the School for Conflict Analysis & Resolution at George Mason University in Virginia, where he earned the doctorate in Conflict Analysis and Resolution.
+He has served as a Senior Advisor on domestic policy to Search for Common Ground and the Henry Hart Rice Fellow at the School for Conflict Analysis & Resolution at George Mason University in Virginia, where he earned the doctorate in Conflict Analysis and Resolution.
 He has advised heads of state, high-profile and high-wealth persons as well as served on many boards, both nonprofit and public companies.

 Pam Mackenzie is a Director at Goulston & Storrs who conducts a broad-based commercial and real estate finance practice representing leading financial institutions and sophisticated borrowers in a wide variety of transactions.
 Pam has significant experience lending in the retail sector, and in representing letter of credit issuers in tax-exempt industrial bond financings and with loan workouts and restructurings.

 Chambers USA recognizes Pam as “one of the team’s key finance practitioners who is extremely client-oriented with good problem-solving and negotiation skills.”